Upper Eyelid Surgery

 Have your upper eyelids started drooping, so much so that they interfere with your vision?
 Do your eyelids feel heavy or have a hooded appearance.
 If so, you may have eyelid droop.
 The condition is quite common and can affect people of all ages.
 Fortunately, upper eyelid surgery can correct the condition.

 A surgical procedure known as blepharoplasty can correct upper eyelid droop.
-Our skilled Elmquist Eye Group surgeon, Dr. Eccles-Brown, is one of the best at diagnosing this condition and performing the corrective surgery.
+Our skilled Elmquist Eye Group surgeon, Dr. Rodriguez, is one of the best at diagnosing this condition and performing the corrective surgery.

 What is blepharoplasty?